 3. Take newborn pictures.
 We were lucky and our hospital had a contract with a local company so we didn’t have to set anything up.
 But if your hospital doesn’t have something like that, or you already have a photographer in mind, make sure you schedule those pictures very soon after your baby is born.
 I’ve heard that within the first week is the best time to get pictures.
 And if you’re sending out announcements, then this will probably be a priority.
 Also, you can take pictures of your baby yourself!
 If hiring someone isn’t in the budget, there are tons of tutorials and tips on Pinterest about how to take pictures of a newborn.

 4. Send out birth announcements.
 Not everyone does this, but if you are planning on sending out announcements to friends and family, it’s something you’ll want to get done soon after your baby is born.
-I used Shutterfly to do my announcements, but you can also use Tiny Prints or another website that offers pre-made templates.
+I used Shutterfly to do my announcements, but you can also use another website that offers pre-made templates.
 Or if you are brave or have awesome skills then you can design your own.
 Either way, if you are going to send them out, do it.
 Don’t wait until your baby is six-months-old.
 By then it’s too late!

 5. Report the birth to your insurance.
 This is important because you want to get your baby covered on your insurance as soon as possible.
 I’m pretty sure that if your pregnancy was covered on your insurance, the birth will be, too.
 Most companies give you a certain number of days that the baby is covered after birth (ours was 60 days, but I think most are 30 days) before they won’t be covered anymore, but you might as well get it done soon after your baby is born so you don’t forget.